theGreatWhiteShark/bundestagswahl2017/README.md

 # Data

 The [data](data) folder will contain all the references and scripts to download, extract, and tidy the data.

+# Scripts

+The [cartogram_newman.R](cartogram_newman.R) script uses the diffusion-based method of Mark Newman et al. to produce a cartograms from the election results and the polygons of the election districts.

 ---